 Fethard Country Market is on Saturdays – more details here

-Roches Bar, The Strand Tavern and The Fort Conan Hotel have live music throughout the summer.
+Roches Bar has live music throughout the summer.

 Duncannon’s playground is a highlight, the adults should all climb to the top of this slide for the view.
 We have spent hours here and I have been down the slide a couple of times 🙂 There are tennis and basketball courts too